eerio/euler/README.txt

 requests sent (including the cookie with your session ID) and copy them into headers.txt

-Also, make sure to perform `chmod +x` on all the scripts

 Usage notes:
 Make sure to use `./get_submit_token $prob_n` only on